Anja585/pands-project2021/README.md

     f.write("iris versicolor\n{}\n\n".format(str(iris_versicolor_summary)))
     f.write("iris virginica\n{}\n\n".format(str(iris_virginica_summary)))
 ```
-First table gives the summary of descriptive statistics of a character variable 'iris_type'.
+The first table gives the summary of descriptive statistics of a character variable 'iris_type'.
 The table shows there are 150 instances in total, 50 for each iris type.
 There are 3 unique iris types where iris Setosa is on the top of the list.
 ```
 varieties
           iris_type